A complete guide to calculating your rates, figuring out your costs, and confidently charging what your work is actually worth.

 Why Designers Undercharge (and How to Fix It)

-Let’s break it down.
+Now let’s break it down.

 Step 1: List All Your Monthly Expenses